 As seen in the chronology of Revelation, John is viewing all of the events from heaven where a war in heaven occurs, and Satan is permanently kicked out of heaven.
 Thereafter, John observes the events on earth after Satan's expulsion from heaven.

-Revelation 12 and Revelation 13 provide many details to what was voiced by the 24 elders in Revelation 11:15-18.
+Revelation 12:1-17 and Revelation 13:1-18 provide many details to what was voiced by the 24 elders in Revelation 11:15-18.
 After the sounding of the 7th trumpet, the 24 elders fell on their faces worshiping God.
 They proclaimed the events that are yet to unfold from the blowing of the 7th trumpet to the end of the tribulation.
-The details provided in Revelation 12 and Revelation 13 will come to fruition during the time from the pause after the 7th trumpet through the end of the bowl judgments.
+The details provided in Revelation 12:1-17 and Revelation 13:1-18 will come to fruition during the time from the pause after the 7th trumpet through the end of the bowl judgments.
 This period of time is the last half of the seven years of tribulation, and is called the great tribulation, Mathew 24:24-30.
 These two chapters in Revelation provide significant details of the main characters during the great tribulation.
 Other supporting prophetic passages go all the way back to Genesis 37:9 with Joseph and his dreams through the end of the great tribulation.

 The woman is not taken literally, but is symbolic of the nation Israel, Isaiah 9:6.
 In this passage "us" refers to the nation of Israel.
 Israel was separated by God from all the other peoples of the world to fulfill His promises and to show Himself to the world through them, Deuteronomy 7:6-9, Romans 9:4-5.
 With this identification, Israel was given the responsibility to receive and preserve the word of God that was delivered to them, Deuteronomy 4:5-8, Romans 3:1-2.
 Through Israel were given all the promises concerning Jesus Christ, and Israel was the nation through whom would come the messiah, the sin bearer of the world, Genesis 3:14-15, Genesis 12:3, Genesis 22:18, Genesis 28:10-14, Genesis 49:10, 2Samuel 7:12-16, Isaiah 7:14, Isaiah 9:6, Matthew 1:1, Romans 1:3.

 The woman is further described as being clothed with illumination, and a reflector at her feet.
 The woman clothed with the sun is symbolic of God and how He had clothed Israel only from among all the nations, with His word, Psalms 147:19-20.
 The moon and its phases are used for establishing the religious calendar and all the celebrations and feasts that relate to it.
 These are established through the laws of God given to Israel through Moses.
 The moon also represents the establishment of the kingly line through David, and its permanency established through Christ, where the moon provides the testament that this line through Israel will last forever, Psalms 89:35-37.
-The crown of 12 stars on the womanís head represents the 12 tribes of Israel, Genesis 37:9-11.
+The crown of 12 stars on the woman's head represents the 12 tribes of Israel, Genesis 37:9-11.
 Finally, contrast this to the seven candlesticks shown in Revelation 2 and Revelation 3 which represents the church.

 Satan is described in this chapter as the second great wonder in heaven.
 Other scriptures point to the wisdom and beauty that Satan was given when he was created, Ezekiel 28:11-19.
 Some view the seven heads as symbolizing his wisdom, ten horns symbolizing his great power, and the seven crowns symbolize the kingdoms he rules.